At a glance

 How it spreads

-MERS-CoV has been known to infect camels in some parts of the Middle East, Africa and South Asia.
+MERS-CoV is known to infect camels in some parts of the Middle East, Africa, South Asia and Central Asia.

 MERS can spread to people through:

-- close contact with an infected person – such as caring for a sick person without appropriate infection prevention and control measures.
+- close contact with an infected person – for example, when caring for a sick person without appropriate infection prevention and control measures in place.

 Infectious period